Everything You Need to Know About Potholes

 Modern tyres are much tougher than those of even 10 years ago, but not immune to uneven and degraded roads.
 Sometimes, the damage sustained from hitting a pothole isn’t necessarily immediately visible.
 Usually, harm to the internal structure will show up as a bulge in the tyre sidewall.
 If you notice this, you should get a new tyre as soon as you can.

-As the local authorities are responsible for maintaining the roads, you can claim for damage caused due to poor road surfaces.
+As the local authorities are responsible for maintaining the roads, you can claim for damage caused due to poor road surfaces by following these simple steps.

 If you suspect that you may have suffered tyre damage, make a note of the location and road name where you think the pothole is located.
 Be as precise as possible with the location of the pothole, its size and depth as well as if there was anyone else around when your vehicle went over the pothole.
 If you can do so safely, it’s a good idea to take photos of the pothole including an object for size comparison.

-Even if you don’t want to claim for damages, you can still report a pothole to the authorities.
+Even if you don’t want to claim damages, you can still report a pothole to the authorities.
 The relevant authority should be made aware of the problem so that they can work to get the road surface repaired.
-Most major roads are managed by Highways England.
+Most major roads are managed by National Highways.
 However, smaller roads are usually the responsibility of the county, city or borough councils.

 Looking after your car is vital to ensure that it continues to run efficiently.
 In order to claim, you will need copies of quotes, invoices, and receipts for work that has been carried out.
 If your vehicle has suffered damage to areas other than just the alloys or tyres, you should report the damage to your insurance company rather than the local authorities.